jiwonyangg/DMS1_Blog/posts/week2_session1.md

 **Task Outline**

-   The first portion of the homework task was to select any sequence, a movie, tv show, youtube video etc. The second part of our homework task was to create our own storyboard for assignment 1.
+   The first portion of the homework task was to select any sequence, a movie, tv show, youtube video etc. and create a storyboard.
+The second part of our homework task was to create our own storyboard for assignment 1.

 ## Practice Storyboard
 I chose the scene **'Chocolate Room'** from the 2005 Tim Burton film, **'Charlie and the Chocolate Factory.'** I drew up to roughly the 1:00-1:02 mark.